tulio311/tulio311/README.md

 ### Hello!

 Nice to meet you, my name is Tulio.
-I am a problem solver (not all problems, but I try my best!) with a Mathematics degree.
+I really enjoy solving problems or trying to, that's why I have a Mathematics degree.
 Here are my projects, I hope you like them and maybe you'll see something that interests you.

 ### Algorithmic trading system